jsohlendorff/continuous_time_LTMLE/article.typ

 For instance, we may pick $K^*=k$ such that $k$ is the largest integer such that there are at least 40 observations fulfilling that $eventcensored(k-1) < tau$.
 Doing so will ensure that we will not have to estimate the terms in @eq:eif and @eq:iceipcw for which there is very little data.
+// NOTE: can we add statuscensored(k-1) in {a,ell} in addition to eventcensored(k-1) < tau
+// which is what we would normally do?

 #theorem[Adaptive selection of $K$][
     Let $Psi_tau^(g, k^*) (P) = mean(P) [tilde(N)^y (tau) W^g (tau and eventcensored(k^*))]$ for $k^* in bb(N)$